voxpupuli/agtm/types-and-providers.md

 ssh -D 8080 user@remoteserver
 ```

-SSH tunnels can get weird quickly.
-There are some great guides/references HERE
+For further reading on SSH tunnels you can [TODO: find a resource]

 ##Type

-Types are the code that represents the resource description.
-They list out all
+Types represent the resource description.
+They list out all the
-the parameters that are required, their validation, any munging (forcing passed
+parameters that are required, their validation, any munging (forcing
-in parameters to conform to certain needs, like forcing everything to be
+passed in parameters to conform to certain needs, like forcing
-lowercase.)
-They are written in Ruby and placed in
+everything to be lowercase.), or special casing of how the parameters
-lib/puppet/type/type_name.rb.
-Best practices recommend using types
+discovered on the system are compared to the required ones.
+They are
-TO/AS/FOR/SOMETHING.
+written in Ruby and placed in lib/puppet/type/type_name.rb.

-In our ssh module, we’re going to write `ssh_tunnel`, a type that sets up
+In our ssh module, we’re going to write `ssh_tunnel`, a type that sets
-tunnels.
+up tunnels.
 We have two use cases we want to target for now, one is:

 ```
 ssh_tunnel { ‘bypass firewall’: